Can't Score Off On An Indirect Free Kick?

 When lining up to take an indirect free kick you have two options, either serve the ball or shoot it on net after it’s been touched.
 There are a few factors you have to consider when making this decision, they are:

-Whether you decide to shoot directly on goal or play a ball into the box you need to consider which choice is best for the current situation.
+- Whether you decide to shoot directly on goal or play a ball into the box you need to consider which choice is best for the current situation.

-Set plays are big part of the game and a player or team that can make this their specialty can be a very deadly team whenever the whistle is blown.
+- Set plays are big part of the game and a player or team that can make this their specialty can be a very deadly team whenever the whistle is blown.

-These generally consist of fake runs, shorter passes and players sprinting into open areas.
+- These generally consist of fake runs, shorter passes and players sprinting into open areas.